 Engineered stem cells do not provoke dangerous heart rhythms, a problem that has thwarted efforts to date.

 Researchers modified a commercially available test strip into a prototype that enables people to self-test for prediabetes.

 In a pilot clinical trial, THRIVE offered coping skills training and coaching for recent sexual assault survivors.

 UW Medicine scientist Pete Greenberg is honored for his studies of social activity among bacteria.

 The partnership expands for an event that began in 1970 and this year will draw thousands of participants on Sunday, Nov.
 26.

 A large UW Medicine-Kaiser Permanente study finds modestly increased risk, with a stronger link seen among younger people.

-Researchers seek to recruit 3,500 children and adults to assess how well vaccines protect against COVID-19 infection.
+Researchers seek to recruit 3,500 children and adults in the Pacific Northwest to assess how well vaccines protect against COVID-19.